MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Administrators also can access the [AI Builder Activity](activity-monitoring.md) page in the Power Automate portal, showing all predicts made against the AI Builder models in that environment.

-### AI Builder Credit Consumption
+### AI Builder credit consumption

 The following list presents AI Builder actions consuming credits.
 It isn't all-inclusive and preview scenarios don't consume credits.

 |AI Builder Studio  |Power Apps  |Power Automate  |
 |---------|---------|---------|